Cartesian power

 # Use as color "black" (default) and as style "solid" (default)

-# Plot x-, y-values as points on the line
+# Plot the data points on top of the line

-# outline.
-Points are not clipped if they go off the figure
+# Symbols are not clipped if they go off the figure

 fig.show()